hmuchalski/hmuchalski.github.io/index.md

 <!-- DON'T FORGET TO UPDATE _config.yml and put new date under "Last update" -->

+**2024-10-15** Congratulations to Mariah who will join the 2024 cohort of NIH RISE Scholars!

+**2024-09-17** Congratulations to Jorge who will join the 2024 cohort of NIH Bridges to Doctorate (B2D) UC Davis Fellows!

 **2024-08-20** The new academic year is just around the corner.
 We're starting it strong.
 Hubert's collaboration with the Lipshutz's group at UCSB on [preparation of DPDTC was published in *Organic Syntheses*](http://www.orgsyn.org/demo.aspx?prep=v101p0274) (procedure verified by awesome chemists in at the University of Oxford).
 Jason and Karen presented their work at the Fall ACS National Meeting

 **2024-05-09** Awards, recognitions, and bittersweet farewells.
 Best of luck to Class of '24: Isabella, Ani, and Franklin.